-5. SAN JOSE FACILITY USE SURCHARGE
+5. SAN JOSÉ FACILITY USE SURCHARGE

-The San José Facility Use Surcharge is estimated to be \$6.83 per car for Fiscal Years 2019, 2020 and 2021.
-The total San José Facility Use Surcharge for CITY will be based on CITY's participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San José.
+The total San José Facility Use Surcharge for CITY will be based on CITY resident's proportional participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San José.
 Estimated San José Facility Use Surcharges are projected in Attachment A, attached hereto and incorporated herein.
+The San José Facility Use Surcharge will vary depending on facility usage but will not exceed \$8.29 per car for Fiscal Years 2022, 2023, and 2024.